 - Dr. Tim Neal – Infection Control Doctor – Liverpool Clinical Laboratories

-- Dr. Andrew Dodgson – Microbiology and Infection Control Lead – University of Manchester Foundation Trust
+- Dr. Andrew Dodgson – Microbiology and Infection Control Lead – Central Manchester Foundation Trust

 Effectiveness of MRSA Surveillance Highlighted in Update to Landmark Study